Place: Auditorium B210E/B211E Meeting Room,

 - Amogh Dhamdhere (CAIDA/UC San Diego), Measurement and Analysis of Interdomain Congestion (MANIC)

-- Esteban Carisimo (CAIDA/Universidad de Buenos Aires), TBD (15 min)
+- Esteban Carisimo (CAIDA/Universidad de Buenos Aires), Applying Stable distribution on congestion latency signatures (15 min)

 - 17:30 - 20:00 Dinner reception on site

-- Young Hyun (CAIDA/UC San Diego), Automating alias resolution measurements
+- Young Hyun (CAIDA/UC San Diego), An Alias Resolution Service for the Community

 - 11:00 - 11:30 Break